Last Updated: 07 April, 2025

 When Governor Kim Reynolds signed the state’s sports betting bill, one requirement was that all online sportsbooks partner with a land-based casino to obtain a license.
 Each casino can partner with three online operators, so while there are a little over dozen active mobile sportsbooks already active in the state, there could technically be 57 active at one time on paper.

-Currently, there are 13 operators active in Iowa, and that number seems to be consistently changing due to sportsbooks leaving the state or merging with another operator.
-Regardless, this still allows residents of the Hawkeye State to have quite the selection of mobile betting apps available to them at all times.
+Currently, there are 12 operators active in Iowa, and that number seems to be consistently changing due to sportsbooks leaving the state or merging with another operator.
+Regardless, this still allows residents of the Hawkeye State to have a wide selection of mobile betting apps available at all times.

 In 2022, the Hawkeye State would pass HF 2497, allowing esports betting to become legal in the state with regulations.
 The bill also allowed bettors to wager on things like the NFL MVP or other similar awards.